codio/tutorial_grunt_basic/annotations.md

         }
     }

 These tasks are inserted into your Gruntfile for the duration of execution only.
-They will be run as soon as the actual `usemin` tasks is invoked.
+They will be run as soon as the actual `usemin` task is invoked.

 You can see from the above output how `concat`, `uglify` and `cssmin` tasks will be executed when `usemin` is invoked.

-However, `usemin` also does something else.
-It fixes up all references to any files in the `index.html` file.
+The main responsibility of `usemin` is to fix up all references to any files in the `index.html` file.
 We had

     <!-- build:css css/optimized.css -->
     <link rel="stylesheet" href="css/normalize.css">
     <link rel="stylesheet" href="css/main.css">
     <!-- endbuild -->

-... which, after concatenation and cache-busting becomes
+... which, after concatenation and cache-busting becomes something like (hash value will vary)

     <link rel="stylesheet" href="css/ec54.optimized.css"/>